-Allied Telesis tri-authentication ensures that any end-user device can be identified and authenticated, irrespective of whether it supports 802.1x.
+The Allied Telesis tri-authentication capability ensures that any end-user device can be identified and authenticated, irrespective of whether it supports 802.1x.

-Path isolation
+Path Isolation

-Once a device has been allocated to a particular network, it is essential that its data remain confined within the paths allocated to that network.
+Once an end-device has been allocated to a particular network, it is essential that its data remain confined within the paths allocated to that network.

 The Allied Telesis product range implements reliable and scalable path isolation mechanisms at both Layer 2 and Layer 3.

-The technology employed for creating isolated Layer 2 paths over Layer 2 networks is VLAN stacking (Q-in-Q double tagging), which enables multiple entire VLAN structures to share the same physical Ethernet infrastructure, as seen in figure 4.
+The technology employed for creating isolated Layer 2 paths over Layer 2 networks is VLAN stacking (QinQ double tagging), which enables multiple entire VLAN structures to share the same physical Ethernet infrastructure., as seen in figure 4.